-New York's Alexandria Ocasio-Cortez is aiming for 2018's biggest political upset
+Democratic socialist Alexandria Ocasio-Cortez ousts Joe Crowley in New York stunner, CNN projects

 "What are we," the board asked on behalf of voters, "chopped liver?"

-In an interview, Ocasio-Cortez callyed his absence "disrespectful, not just to me but to the entire community."
+In an interview, Ocasio-Cortez called his absence that night "disrespectful, not just to me but to the entire community."
 On Twitter after the debate, she noted that Palma, also Latina, bore a "slight resemblance to me."

 Ocasio-Cortez has also been at the front lines -- literally so, last weekend, when she traveled to join protests at an ICE detention center in Texas -- of the progressive backlash against the Trump administration's border and immigration policies.
 Ocasio-Cortez has been a vocal proponent of the push to abolish the agency, an issue she ties back to her district's diverse population.